Pink and Navy Nautical Collection: A Preppy 1st Birthday for Eliza Brooks

 I created a slideshow for my big girls on their first birthday, but since we were outside I had to settle for a few of my favorite pictures.
 Anna Claire and Julia LOVE watching their “picture movie” so it is still on my list to create for Miss E. As our friends left, we sent them home with a goody bag of personalized notes along with their hand-built sailboat.
 The favor bags along with tons of adorable party products can be found at Shop Sweet Lulu.
 Super cute shop!

 I wish I had pictures of the girls building their sailboats.
 I thought it would be a fun activity for both the boys and girls and it turned out that only one of our little guy friends was able to come.
 So we had lots of little girls with hammers and nails, building sailboats.
 It was really cute!
 My dad cut all the wood pieces and my mom made the sails.
 Below is one snapshot of my own as they set sail in the lake.
 My Anna Claire is in the pink shirt, Julia is in the navy and Eliza was watching in the background.
+The sailboats are available for purchase.
+My dad has continued to build them for lots of Preppy Nautical parties!

 It has been an incredible year that has just flown by.
 We are so thankful for our Eliza and loved every minute of celebrating her.
 I leave you with a few sweet shots from Eliza’s one year photo shoot.
 Photos by Katie Davidson Photography and the balloons are from Party Depot.